-- Amendments to PFRS 16, COVID-19-related Rent Concessions The amendments provide relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the COVID-19 pandemic.
-A lessee may elect not to assess whether a rent concession from a lessor is a lease modification if it meets all of the following criteria: - The rent concession is a direct consequence of COVID-19; - The change in lease payments results in a revised lease consideration that is substantially the same as, or less than, the lease consideration immediately preceding the change;
+• Amendments to PFRS 16, COVID-19-related Rent Concessions beyond 30 June 2021

+The amendment provides relief to lessees from applying the PFRS 16 requirement on lease modifications to rent concessions arising as a direct consequence of the COVID-19 pandemic.
+A lessee may elect not to assess whether a rent concession from a lessor is a lease modification if it meets all of the following criteria:

-- Any reduction in lease payments affects only payments originally due on or before June 30, 2021; and - There is no substantive change to other terms and conditions of the lease.
+- The rent concession is a direct consequence of COVID-19; - The change in lease payments results in a revised lease consideration that is substantially the same as, or less than, the lease consideration immediately preceding the change; - Any reduction in lease payments affects only payments originally due on or before June 30, 2022; and, - There is no substantive change to other terms and conditions of the lease.